IN THIS ISSUE .

 Cholesterol often gets a bad rap, but cells need this waxy substance to function properly.
 Research on this role of cholesterol has focused mainly on the membranes enclosing cells, but new molecular simulations suggest that cholesterol may directly affect proteins.
 University of Pennsylvania researchers led by computational biophysicist Michael Klein developed simulations of a well studied receptor protein linked to many neurological disorders.
 The work showed that cholesterol buries deep inside the protein structure, explaining why the protein needs the substance to function.
 The surprising finding could transform our understanding of this and other receptors as well as the medications designed to interact with them.

-Klein lab home page [Link no longer active]
+Klein lab home page (no longer available)

 Article abstract (from the September 23 issue of PNAS)